lifaon74/observables/examples/01-create-simple-event-listener.md

 const observable = createEventObservable<MouseEvent>(window, 'click');
 ```

-The when constructing an Observable, we provide a function which give us access to a context:
+When constructing an Observable, we just have to provide a function giving us an access to a context:
 ```ts
 // construct an Observable which emits only data of type 'Event' new Observable<Event>((context: IObservableContext<Event>) => {